neyho/eywa-docs/web/docs/graphql/queries.md

 }
 ```

-When executing query that refers related entity in selection it is possible to order
+When executing query that refers to related entity in selection it is possible to order
 requested records if relation returns multiple result.
 This is the case when entity has
 __one to many__ or __many to many__ relation.
 Example bellow shows how nested selection
 can control order of returned results.

-#### Query with order of child selection
+#### Query
 ```graphql
 {
   searchDatasetEntity (name:{_eq:"Dataset Entity Attribute"}) {